-Make sure you go skijoring on a dog-friendly cross country ski trail.
+If you are not taking the risk to go for backcountry skiing with your dog, make sure you go skijoring on a dog-friendly cross-country ski trail.
 If you haven’t tried it already, XC skiing is a great way to start skiing with your furry friend because the cross country skiing pace is much slower than many other skiing styles.

 Where to Go Cross-Country Skiing with Your Dog?

-Not all parks and ski trails are dog-friendly, so you need to find a dog-friendly place to go skijoring.
+Not all parks and ski trails are dog-friendly, so you need to find a dog-friendly groomed trail to go skijoring.
 Generally, ungroomed areas that allow dogs are good places for these activities.
 Many groomed trails also allow you to enjoy skijoring with your dog.

 Wherever there is a cross-country skiing area that encourages skiers to come and ski, chances are that you can find skijoring trails there.
 Here are some of the dog-friendly Nordic ski trails in New England and New York State: